UVa Course Catalog (Unofficial, Lou's List)

 A seminar series comprised of 45-minute informal talks given by students, faculty, and guest speakers.

-BIOP 8020Advanced Methods in Molecular Biophysics: Structural Biology (2)
+BIOP 8020Advanced Methods in Structural Biology I (2)

 BIOP 8030Magnetic Resonance Spectroscopy of Macromolecules I (2)